-While a matriculated MDiv student, coursework taken at institutions other than CST or Claremont Lincoln University is limited to a total of 18 units.
-Whether through institutions where cross-registration does exist (Claremont Graduate University, Academy of Jewish Religion, California or University of the West, Pomona College, Pitzer College), local institutions where coursework would be transferred into CST (Episcopal Theological School of Claremont, Fuller Theological Seminary, World Mission), or through on-line courses taken from any institution world-wide, MDiv students cannot take more than 18 units through Concurrent Enrollment.
+While a matriculated M.Div. student, coursework taken at institutions other than CST is limited to a total of 18 units.
+Whether through institutions where cross-registration does exist (Claremont Graduate University, Academy of Jewish Religion, California or University of the West, Pomona College, Pitzer College), local institutions where coursework would be transferred into CST (Episcopal Theological School of Claremont, Fuller Theological Seminary, World Mission), or through on-line courses taken from any institution world-wide, M.Div. students cannot take more than 18 units through Concurrent Enrollment.

-Teach-Out Program for Current Joint Master of Divinity/Episcopal Theological School of Claremont Students
+Joint Master of Divinity/Episcopal Theological School of Claremont Students

-NOTE: CST is no longer admitting students into this degree program.
-Current students in the Joint CST/ETSC M.Div. program must complete the entire 63 unit curriculum at ETSC and the following 18 additional units at Claremont School of Theology:
+Students in the Joint CST/ETSC M.Div. program must complete the entire curriculum at ETSC and the following 24 additional units (for the equivalent of one-third of their degree) at Claremont School of Theology:

-TSC3005 Cultivating Empowerment through Ecologies of Care: 3 units (prerequisite: TEP1042) LIR3001 Interreligious Dialogue and Leadership 3 units TCE3080 Field Education I and II 6 units Free Electives 6 units Total units at Claremont School of Theology 18 units
+TIR3001 Interreligious Dialogue and Leadership 3 units TCE3080/3081 Field Education I and II 6 units Free Electives 15 units

+Total units at Claremont School of Theology

-- ETSC students who participated in a Ministry Study Year (MSY) with a pre-approved mentor may be eligible for a Field Education waiver if, having completed the MSY, students have fulfilled the learning outcomes for CST's Field Education classes: - Gained knowledge and skills for ministry leadership, including worship, education, pastoral care, administration, and outreach (or comparable areas in a non-congregational placement); - 2.
+^{} ETSC students who participated in a Ministry Study Year (MSY) with a pre-approved mentor may be eligible for a Field Education waiver if, having completed the MSY, students have fulfilled the learning outcomes for CST's Field Education classes:

+- Gained knowledge and skills for ministry leadership, including worship, education, pastoral care, administration, and outreach (or comparable areas in a non-congregational placement); - 2.
 Learned how to integrate academic knowledge with the practice of ministry; - 3.
 Strengthened their skills for forming and sustaining relationships; - 4.
 Developed contextual awareness and cultural competence; and - 5.
 Increased vocational and spiritual maturity.